-(Approximate travel time from Casablanca to Meknes, excluding stops: 4 hours)
+(Approximate travel time from Casablanca to Chefchaouen, excluding stops: 4 hours)

-Our day will finish in Fez, where you’ll enjoy dinner and accommodation at your riad.
+Our day will finish in Fez, at your riad.

-(Approximate travel time from Meknes to Fez, excluding stops: 2 hours)
+(Approximate travel time from Chefchaouen to Fez, excluding stops: 4 hours)

 You’ll start the day with breakfast in the riad, before setting off on a walking tour of the famous ancient medina, exploring the many hidden treasures it has to offer.
 Fez served as the capital of Morocco for more than 350 years and is home to the University of Al Karaouine, the oldest operating university in the world.

-The tour will conclude with a visit to an artisanal ceramic factory located outside the medina, followed by a stop at a lookout, boasting panoramic views over the Fez medina, before returning to your riad for dinner.
+The tour will conclude with a visit to an artisanal ceramic factory located outside the medina, followed by a stop at a lookout, boasting panoramic views over the Fez medina, before returning to your riad where you can have dinner.

 Our next stop will be for lunch in Midelt, known for producing Morocco’s apples, and boasting stunning views of the eastern High Atlas, before enjoying the scenic journey through the Ziz valley to the oasis town of Erfoud.

 We’ll then continue on to our final destination for the day, Merzouga, known as the gateway to the Sahara dunes of Erg Chebbi.
-An experienced guide will take you by camel to a nomad-style camp at the foot of the dunes for dinner under the stars and a night in a tent made of camel hair – just like the ones used by nomad families.
+An experienced camelier will take you by camel to a camp at the foot of the dunes for dinner under the stars and a night in a tent.

 (Approximate travel time from Fez to Merzouga, excluding stops: 7 hours)

 Enjoy an early start to witness a spectacular Sahara sunrise, from the top of a high dune close to the camp.
-Afterwards, you’ll return by camel to Merzouga to shower and breakfast before leaving the desert to head northwest, with a short break in the Oasis town of Tinejdad, known as one of the gates of the ‘road of 1000 kasbahs’, before reaching the breathtaking Todra Gorges.
+Afterwards, you’ll return to Merzouga or Hassilabied to shower and breakfast before leaving the desert to head northwest, with a short break in the Oasis town of Tinejdad, known as one of the gates of the “road of 1000 kasbahs”, before reaching the breathtaking Todra Gorges.
 Here, the Todra and Dadès rivers have carved out steep canyons with sides up to 400 metres high.
 Before or after lunch here, you’ll be able walk through the gorges and enjoy their incredible beauty.

 Our next short stop will be Kalaat M’Gouna in the heart of the fragrant Roses Valley, the only place in Morocco to grow the Damascus rose, and the perfect spot to pick up some rose beauty products, such as rose water, perfumes, creams and body products.
-We’ll then make continue west towards our final destination for the day, Ouarzazate, where you’ll spend the night and dine in your riad.
+We’ll then continue west towards our final destination for the day, Ouarzazate, where you’ll spend the night.

 (Approximate travel time from Merzouga to Ouarzazate, excluding stops: 5 hours)